 UGC NET – Application Form

-UGC NET 2021 application process comprises online registration, application and fee payment procedure.
+UGC NET 2021-22 application process comprises online registration, application and fee payment procedure.
 The foremost thing candidates need to do is register themselves for the exam.
-They need to visit the official UGC NET website, register themselves, fill up the application form and submit it paying the application fee.
+They need to visit the official UGC NET website, register themselves, fill up the application form and submit it to pay the application fee.

 Candidates can find below the detailed steps to fill the UGC NET application form correctly.